 - Keep an English diary

-While there’s no singular way to learn English, you can keep this fascinating language at the front of your mind by keeping a diary and noting down your thoughts at the end of each day.
+You can engage with the written form of English on a daily basis by keeping a diary and noting down your thoughts.
 Looking back at it over the year and you should notice significant improvement.

 - Write stories